-Uranium and cobalt price fluctuations could adversely affect UEX
+Uranium price fluctuations

-The market price of uranium and cobalt is the most significant market risk for companies exploring for and producing these commodities.
-The marketability of uranium and cobalt is subject to numerous factors beyond the control of UEX.
-The price of uranium and cobalt has recently experienced and may continue to experience volatile and significant price movements over short periods of time.
-Factors impacting the uranium price include demand for nuclear power, political and economic conditions in uranium producing and consuming countries, natural disasters such as those that struck Japan in March 2011, reprocessing of spent fuel and the re-enrichment of depleted uranium tails or waste, sales of excess civilian and military inventories (including from the dismantling of nuclear weapons) by governments and industry participants and production levels and costs of production in countries such as Kazakhstan, Russia, Africa and Australia.
+The market price of uranium is the most significant market risk for companies exploring for and producing uranium.
+The marketability of uranium is subject to numerous factors beyond the control of UEX.
+The price of uranium has recently experienced and may continue to experience volatile and significant price movements over short periods of time.
+Factors impacting price include demand for nuclear power, political and economic conditions in uranium producing and consuming countries, natural disasters such as those that struck Japan in March 2011, reprocessing of spent fuel and the re-enrichment of depleted uranium tails or waste, sales of excess civilian and military inventories (including from the dismantling of nuclear weapons) by governments and industry participants, and production levels and costs of production in regions such as Kazakhstan, Russia, Africa and Australia.